mobiletoly/gobetter/README.md

-# GO Better - code generator for struct required fields
+# GO Better - code generator for struct's mandatory fields

-This project is an attempt to address lack of required fields in Go's struct types and to create a constructor that will actually enforce specifying mandatory fields in constructor with the approach similar to "named arguments".
-Named arguments will allow you to specify multiple arguments in constructor without concerns that you have to be very careful passing arguments in correct order.
+This project is an attempt to address lack of required fields in Go's struct types and to create a construction that will actually enforce specifying mandatory fields by a compiler with the approach similar to **named arguments**.

 As you are aware, when you create a structure in Go - you cannot specify required fields.
 For example, if we have a structure for Person such as

 ```
 type Person struct {